-Our unstructured learning approach offers teacher-initiated group work and freely chosen but instructive play activities.
-We work to achieve an equal balance between teacher-led and child-initiated interactions, play and activities.
-Learning involves open-ended questions, rationalising, playful learning and most importantly, building on interests.
+Our unstructured learning approach offers teacher-initiated group work and freely chosen but purposeful play activities.
+We work to achieve an equal balance between teacher-led and child-initiated interactions, play and educational activities.
+Learning involves open-ended questions, rationalising, playful learning and building on interests.
 This gives children a firm foundation in early learning skills while empowering children to be enthusiastic learners, ready to take on challenges and contribute positively to our world.”

 Imeelia Ismail-Tan, Shaws Preschool Curriculum Director

 When we plan activities, we provide the experience for children, give them time and space to construct their own learning, and scaffold where necessary.
-At the end of the day, we think of ourselves as advocates of learning, and champions of play.”
+At the end of the day, we think of ourselves as advocates of learning and champions of play.”